A comparison of nonlinear extensions to the ensemble Kalman filter: Gaussian Anamorphosis and Two-Step Ensemble Filters: Abstract

 \section{Abstract}

+Ensemble Kalman filters are based on a Gaussian assumption, which can limit their performance in some non-Gaussian settings.
 This paper reviews two nonlinear, non-Gaussian extensions of the Ensemble Kalman Filter: Gaussian anamorphosis (GA) methods and two-step updates, of which the rank histogram filter (RHF) is a prototypical example.
 GA-EnKF methods apply univariate transforms to the state and observation variables to make their distribution more Gaussian before applying an EnKF.
 The two-step methods use a scalar Bayesian update for the first step, followed by linear regression for the second step.
 The connection of the two-step framework to the full Bayesian problem is made, which opens the door to more advanced two-step methods in the full Bayesian setting.
 A new method for the first part of the two-step framework is proposed, with a similar form to the RHF but a different motivation, called the `improved RHF' (iRHF).
 A suite of experiments with the Lorenz-`96 model demonstrate situations where the GA-EnKF methods are similar to EnKF, and where they outperform EnKF.
 The experiments also strongly support the accuracy of the RHF and iRHF filters for nonlinear and non-Gaussian observations; these methods uniformly beat the EnKF and GA-EnKF methods in the experiments reported here.
 The new iRHF method is only more accurate than RHF at small ensemble sizes in the experiments reported here.